fullscreen-triangle/four-sided-triangle/docs/index.md

 The system's **metacognitive orchestration layer** manages an 8-stage specialized pipeline, dynamically selecting between LLM-based reasoning and traditional mathematical solvers based on problem characteristics.
 This hybrid approach allows the system to handle both fuzzy reasoning tasks and precise mathematical optimization problems with equal proficiency.

+Additionally, the system now supports **[Turbulance DSL integration](turbulance-integration)** - a revolutionary approach that allows researchers to write complete research protocols in structured scientific language rather than fragmented conversational queries.

 ---

 ## 🚀 Why Four-Sided Triangle Is Necessary